-- 2.1.1.
+2.1.1.
 Specific objective: RSO2.6.
-Promoting the transition to a circular and resource efficient economy Reference: point (e) of Article 17(3) - 3.1 Circular Economy - 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macroregional strategies and sea-basis strategies, where appropriate
+Promoting the transition to a circular and resource efficient economy

+3.1 Circular Economy

+2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basin strategies, where appropriate